callistusystan/Lecturefy_HackaMon/README.md

 # Lecturefy

-This project won first place for the Engage Category in the recent Monash Hackamon 2017.
+This project won <strong>FIRST PLACE</strong> for the Engage Category in the recent Monash Hackamon 2017.

-Project was made by Team Pineapple Bae.
-The technologies used were React, Chart.js, Node.js, Express and Socket.io.
+The concept is an interactive platform for lecturers to present their powerpoint slides, with special addons/plugins that we call "Boosters".
+This project was made by Team Pineapple Bae with the following technologies: -
+1. React
+2. Chart.js
+3. Node.js
+4. Express
+5. Socket.io.

 ## Frontend
 1. Patrick Shaw